evja/beam_tool_extension/README.md

 I look foreward to creating a few more extensions and will post some of the code here for verson control.
-I hadn't been using git for the development of this tool until now beacuse i did it on my work computer(Windows) and didn't install git on it. bt now the code is sourced from google drive, i do most of the development at home on my Mac.
+I hadn't been using git for the development of this tool until now beacuse i did it on my work computer(Windows) and didn't install git on it. but now the code is sourced from google drive, so i do most of the development at home on my Mac.